BisanzLab/OHMC_Colaboratory/Protocols/ViralSeq/xGenLibraryPrepHT.md

 20. Incubate for 5 minutes to elute DNA off beads.
 21. Place on the magnet and wait for the liquid to clear completely for 1-2 minutes.
 Transfer 20 µL of supernatant into a new 96-well plate.
 Label plate as *Post-Extension Plate*.
 22. Place in a speed vacuum and concentrate at the following specifications:
-    - 37°C, 5 PSI, 10 - 20 minutes (Mode: V-AQ)
+    - 30°C, 5 PSI, 40 - 60 minutes (Mode: V-AQ)
     - While the samples are drying down, take Enzyme B3 out of the -20°C freezer to allow the enzyme to thaw before adding to the *Ligation Master Mix*.
+    - Evenly aliquot 422.4 µL of low EDTA TE Buffer across PCR strip tubes for pellet resuspension (~52.8 µL per tube).
-23. Add 4 µL of low EDTA TE Buffer, vortex to redissolve pellet, and briefly spin down.
+23. Add 4 µL of low EDTA TE Buffer to each well, vortex to redissolve pellet, and briefly spin down.

 >[!NOTE]
 > Safe Stopping Point.
 Samples can be briefly stored at 4°C or at -20°C overnight.